EpicEricEE/typst-plugins/src/unit.typ

   }
 }

-// Parses a unit in the given string using the shorthand notation.
+// Parses an atom string using the shorthand notation.
 //
 // Parameters:
-// - base: String containing the base unit.
-May include a prefix, but not an exponent.
+// - atom: String containing the atom.
+// - inverted: Whether the atom is inverted.
 //
 // Returns:
-// - prefix: Prefix of the unit, or `none`.
+// - prefix: Prefix of the atom, or `none`.
-// - name: Base unit.
+// - name: Base name.
-// - space: Whether a space is needed before the unit.
+// - space: Whether a space is needed before the atom.
-// - exponent: Exponent of the unit.
+// - exponent: Exponent of the atom.
-#let expect-short-unit(atom, inverted: false) = {
+#let expect-short-atom(atom, inverted: false) = {
   let split = atom.split("^")
   let base = split.first()
   let exponent = split.at(1, default: "1")